tairesu/Assignment_Project_Tyrese_tyresec2/docs/notes/notes.md

 	- The format of this doesnt allow me to access the Owner models.
 So I created a list of dictionaries, where each obj is composed of two keys: `user` and `n_card_taps`.
 	- `user` will be the unique Owner instance
 	- `n_card_taps` the # of times a user tapped their cards

+**[Sat Oct 11 2025]**

+- I want to perform another aggregation of card taps grouped by unique  dates.
+I'd love to see how many people are using the cards.
+I fear that the Model time stamps will get in the way of the process, unless I can format the dates before annotating them.

+- The dates are problematic as expected.
+I tried using Extract Year in the annotate method , but it annotated with a new attribute with just the year 2025.

+- I snooped around and found a function that'll help me in `django.db.models.functions` called `TruncMonth`.
+	- I went into django's shell and ran `Usage.objects.exclude(card__owner=None).values('date_used').annotate(n_taps=Count('date_used'))`
+	- This was the head of that result: <QuerySet [{'date_used': datetime.datetime(2025, 10, 5, 23, 38, 34, 680625, tzinfo=datetime.timezone.utc),  'n_taps': 1},{...}]

+	- *Running annotate while selecting the date_used column gave me 38 items in the queryset*.
+The same number of usages that exist excluding the unclaimed cards.
+Essentially, `Usage.objects.exlude(card__owner=None) == Usage.objects.exclude(card__owner=None).values('date_used').annotate(n_taps=Count('date_used')).count()`, *and that is incorrect*

+	- The latter portion of that should be smaller, so I tried TruncMonth like so: `Usage.objects.exclude(card__owner=None).values(n=TruncMonth('date_used')).annotate(n_taps=Count('n'))`

+	- That returned a single queryset: `<QuerySet [{'n': datetime.datetime(2025, 10, 1, 0, 0, tzinfo=zoneinfo.ZoneInfo(key='UTC')), 'n_taps': 38}]>` This set the hours and minutes of all my date_used fields to 0, and the day to be 1.
+All of my tests were conducted in the month of october, so annotate saw this as one unique datetime and counted every possible occurence.
+	- I took a guess and imported `TruncDay` and it worked.
+I substituted TruncMonth with TruncDay, and got this: `<QuerySet [{'n': datetime.datetime(2025, 10, 5, 0, 0, tzinfo=zoneinfo.ZoneInfo(key='UTC')), 'n_taps': 4}, {'n': datetime.datetime(2025, 10, 6, 0, 0, tzinfo=zoneinfo.ZoneInfo(key='UTC')), 'n_taps': 28}, {'n': datetime.datetime(2025, 10, 8, 0, 0, tzinfo=zoneinfo.ZoneInfo(key='UTC')), 'n_taps': 6}]>`.
+TruncDay formats the datetimes to set hour and minutes to 0.
+Since my tests were conducted on different days, there were more datetime objects instead of the one I got from TruncMonth.
+That explains why there were 3 unique objects. `TruncDay` is what I was looking for!!

 ___

 # Forms